jnvsor/screencap/README.md

 * **codec_a**
   The audio codec to use
 * **map_a**
   By default avconv will only map 1 video and 1 audio stream to an avi file.
 By setting this to the number of inputs in `audioinput` you can record from 2 different sources to 2 different tracks in the final file.
-These tracks can then be extracted for, or editted in other software.
+These tracks can then be extracted for, or edited in other software.
 * **threads**
   Number of threads to use to encode the video.
 Setting this to the maximum can slow games down if they are CPU hogs.
 Setting this to 1 could result in avconv not being able to keep up on slower machines.